vbrazao/FFCWS_fathers_employment/README.md

     -   Wave 2: `00_data/FF_wave2_2020v2_SAS.sas7bdat`
 -   Open the R Project (double-clicking the `FFCWS_fathers_employment.Rproj` file).
 -   Run the script `00_data/00_import-data.R`.
 -   Run the remaining scripts in order.
 Beware that the script to generate the multiverse will take a while and use all available cores.
--   Render the Quarto documents in `03_generated-reports`.
+To be clear, this is the intended order:
+    1. In folder `01_data-processing/r`, first run `01_delineate-sample.R`, then run `02_wrangle-data.R`.
+    2. In folder `02_analysis-codes/r` run `01_generate-multiverse.R`.
+Raise the volume on your laptop and wait for the "beep" that will signal the end of the computations.
+-   In folder `03_generated-reports` open each `.qmd` file in ascending numerical order and render the files to generate the `.docx` documents.
+You should be able to change the output format to `html` if you prefer.